 By allowing known senders to send spoofed messages from known locations, you can reduce false positives (good email marked as bad).
 By monitoring the allowed spoofed senders, you provide an additional layer of security to prevent unsafe messages from arriving in your organization.

 Only spoofed senders that were detected by spoof intelligence appear in the spoof intelligence insight.
-When you override the allow or block verdict in the insight, the spoofed sender becomes a manual allow or block entry that appears only on the Spoofed senders tab in the Tenant Allow/Block List.
+When you override the allow or block verdict in the insight, the spoofed sender becomes a manual allow or block entry that appears only on the Spoofed senders tab on the Tenant Allow/Block Lists page at https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem.
 You can also manually create allow or block entries for spoofed senders before they're detected by spoof intelligence.
-For more information, see Manage the Tenant Allow/Block List in EOP.
+For more information, see Spoofed senders in the Tenant Allow/Block List.

 The spoof intelligence insight and the Spoofed senders tab in the Tenant Allow/Block list replace the functionality of the spoof intelligence policy that was available on the anti-spam policy page in the Security & Compliance Center.